-- 1. Eligibility for Admissions Such as - Income, assets, and asset income - 62 years of age or older (Tenant or Co-Tenant) - Household composition - Documentation of Social Security Numbers of household members. - 2.
-Priorities, such as - Disabled household that needs features of handicapped/disabled unit. - 3.
-Compliance with current or prior landlords, such as - Positive prior landlord reference, paying rent in a timely manner - Complying with the House Rules and Regulations. - 4.
+- 1. Eligibility for Admissions Such as - Income, assets, and asset income - 62 years of age or older (Tenant or Co-Tenant) - Household composition - Documentation of Social Security Numbers of household members. - Signing of the Form HUD-9887 and HUD 9887-A - Citizenship or eligible immigration status - 2.
+Allowances, such as - Age, disability, or handicap of household members - Full time student status - Child care costs - Disability expenses - Medical costs (for elderly/handicap households only) - 3.
+Priorities, such as - Disabled household that needs features of handicapped/disabled unit. - 4.
+Compliance with current or prior landlords, such as - Positive prior landlord reference, paying rent in a timely manner - Complying with the Apartment House Rules and Regulations. - 5.
 Credit checks will be processed through approved credit bureaus with an approved credit rating.
 Exceptions include: - Medical collections - Proof of satisfactory dispute of credit rating.